dabarreto/election_analysis/README.md

 ## Project Overview

-The Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+The purpose of this analysis is to determine the results of a recent local congressional election and submit the results to The Colorado Board of Elections.

+The summary results include:
-1. Calculate the local number of votes cast.
+- The total local number of votes cast.
+- The total votes by County.
+- The County with the highest turnout.
-2. Get a complete list of candidates who received votes.
+- The list of candidates who received votes.
-3. Calculate the total number of votes each candidate received.
+- The total number of votes each candidate received.
-4. Calculate the percentage of votes each candidate won.
+- The percentage of votes each candidate won.
-5. Determine the winner of the election based on popular vote.
+- The winner of the election based on popular vote.

 ### Resources